-- While the pie crust is baking, begin to make the filling.
-Whisk together the sugar, brown sugar, and cornstarch in a saucepan.
-Add half and half and whisk to combine.
+- While the pie crust is partially baking, begin to make the filling.
+Whisk together the sugar, brown sugar, and cornstarch in a medium saucepan.
+Add the half and half and whisk to combine.

 - Bring the cream mixture to a boil over medium heat to thicken.

 - Remove from the heat and add cubed butter and vanilla.

 - Pour into a partially baked pie crust and finish baking in the the oven until golden brown.

 - Allow the pie to cool completely and then refrigerate for at least 1 hour before serving.

-See, I told you it was easy.
+See, I told you it was easy this recipe is!
 In no time at all you can be sinking your teeth into a slice of old fashioned Indiana cream pie!

 Partially Baking Pie Crust

 To do this, first line the bottom of the crust with a piece of foil or cut-to-size parchment paper.
-Fill with dried beans or pie weights and bake at 425ºF for 15 minutes.
+Fill with dried beans or my favorite pie weight and bake at 425ºF for 15 minutes.